-- 5.1 Concept of evaluation in teaching- learning process (formative, summative, criterion, diagnostic); - 5.2 Types of mistakes in mathematics, their identification and analysis with a purpose of preventing and remedial measures; - 5.3 Types of test items in mathematics such as long answer type, short answer type, very short answer type and objective type; - 5.4 planning and construction of such items and precautions taken while constructing test items: - 5.5 action research in mathematics - c) Sessional /Practicum Work: The students may undertake any one of the following activities:
+- 5.1 Concept of evaluation in teaching- learning process (formative, summative, criterion, diagnostic); - 5.2 Types of mistakes in mathematics, their identification and analysis with a purpose of preventing and remedial measures; - 5.3 Types of test items in mathematics such as long answer type, short answer type, very short answer type and objective type; - 5.4 planning and construction of such items and precautions taken while constructing test items; - 5.5 action research in mathematics - c) Sessional /Practicum Work: The students may undertake any one of the following activities:

-Group-A Sessional work (any one of the following)

-- Assignment on construction of test items - Analysis of famous quotations on mathematics Class

-Test Group B - Praticum work: (any one of the following)

-- Organization of Group puzzles activities and preparation of its report - Preparation and demonstration of teaching aids

-- 1. Alice F. Art and Eleanan Armaer Thomas.
-Becoming a Reflective Mathematics Teacher. - Baw, G.R. and George, L.U.
+Group-A Sessional work(any one of the following) Assignment on construction of test items Analysis of famous quotations on mathematics Class Test Grou p B- Praticum work: (any one of the following) Organization of Group puzzles activities and preparation of its report Preparation and demonstration of teaching aids d) Re ferences 1.
+Alice F. Art and Eleanan Armaer Thomas.
+Becoming a Reflective MathematicsTeacher .
+2. Baw, G.R. and George, L.U.
 (1976).
-Helping Children Learn Mathematics-ACompetency Based Laboratory Approach.
-California, Cummings PublishingCo. - 3.
-Bhanumurthy, I.S.
+Helping Children Learn Mathematics-ACompetency Based Laboratory Approach .
+California, Cummings PublishingCo.
+3. Bhanumurthy, I.S.
 (1992).
-Ancient Indian Mathematics.
-Wiley Eastern Ltd, New Delhi. - 4.
-Gronlund, N.E., (1990) Measurement and Evaluation in Teaching.
-New York; Macmillan. - Heimer, R.T. and Trueblood, C.R.
-(1970) Strategies for Teaching ChildrenMathematics; Reading, Massachusetts: Addison Wesley Publishing C - Kenneth, Kidd P, et al. (1970).
-The Laboratory Approach to Mathematics.
-Chicago, Science Research Associates. - 7.
-Lieback, Pamela(1984).
+Ancient Indian Mathematics .
+Wiley Eastern Ltd, New Delhi.

+Gronlund, N.E., (1990) $Measurement\ and\ Evaluation\ in\ Teaching.$ New York; Macmillan.

+Heimer, R.T. and Trueblood, C.R.
+(1970) Strategies for Teaching ChildrenMathematics; Reading.
+Massachusetts: Addison Wesley Publishing C

+6. Kenneth, Kidd P, et al. (1970).
+The Laboratory Approach to Mathematics .
+Chicago, Science Research Associates.
+7. Lieback, Pamela (1984).
 How Children Learn Mathematics.
-PenguinBooks. - 8.
-Polya, G (1957).
-How to solve it.2nd edition, Garden City, N. Y.: Doubleday and Company. - 9.
-Polya, G Mathematical Discovery on Understanding, Learning and TeachingProblem Solving.
-John Wiley & Sons. - Resonik, L.B. and W.W.
+Penguin Books.
+8. Polya, G (1957).
+How to solve it .2nd edition, Garden City, N.Y.: Doubleday and Company.
+9. Polya, G Mathematical Discovery on Understanding, Learning and Teaching Problem Solving.
+John Wiley & Sons.
+10. Resonik, L.B. and W.W.
 Ford (1980).
-The Psychology of Mathematics for Instruction.
-New Jersey: Lawrence Eribaum Associates. - 11.
-Sawyer, W.W.
-Mathematics in Theory and Practice.
-Udhams Press Ltd, Lrmdon.

-COURSE - V.SE.III

-Pedagogy and Assessment of Science

-Maximum Marks : 150 Internal : 50
+The Psychology of Mathematics forInstruction .
+New Jersey: Lawrence Eribaurn Associates.
+11. Sawyer, W.W.
+Mathematics in Theory and Practice .
+Udhams Press Ltd, London.
+COURSE - V.SE.III Pedagogy and Assessment of Science Maximum Marks: 150 Internal: 50 External: 100 (a) L beable Learning Outcomes : After completion of the course, student-teachers will eto:- understand the nature of science as a dynamic, expanding body of knowledge and as a social endeavor; understand the difference and complementarity between Science and Technology;